RS2002/Prebooked-Ride-Sharing/README.md

-The detail of the network structure can be found in [Double-PDF](https://github.com/RS2002/Double-PDF).
+The detail of the network structure can be found in [Double-PDF](https://github.com/RS2002/Double-PDF) and [Triple-BERT](https://github.com/RS2002/Triple-BERT).